PointsBet Promo Code and Sportsbook Review

 - PointsBet prioritizes featured betting markets and games that are just about to begin, even when they are from minor leagues or obscure sports.
 We would like less emphasis on games about to begin, and more on upcoming major games and competitions.

 - The customer service and live chat sections are hidden at the bottom of the page.

 - PointsBet has a black color scheme which some users might find a little dark.
 We think it looks great, but it would be nice to have a lighter option.

-In our opinion, this is an area where PointsBet New Jersey really succeeds.
+In our opinion, this is an area where PointsBet really shines.

-The second part of the welcome bonus comes in the form of two risk free bets, one on fixed odds betting and one on PointsBetting, each with a maximum of $500.
+The welcome bonus comes in the form of 4 risk free bets, one on fixed-odds betting and one on PointsBetting, each with a maximum of $500.

-Even with a few terms and conditions, this welcome bonus is easily one of the best in New Jersey.
-Generally, new members get either a free bet or a risk free bet, so to get both is impressive.
+Even with a few terms and conditions, this welcome bonus is easily one of the best we’ve seen.
+Generally, new customers get either a free bet or a risk free bet, so to get both is impressive.

 Other Welcome Bonuses

 PointsBet sportsbook tends to have other welcome bonuses on offer based on upcoming major events.
 For example, if you were signing up in the weeks before the Super Bowl, you can expect them to have a welcome bonus that involves free bets on the game, or money back based on a certain outcome.

 If you’re looking for more NFL bonuses we collected all the best NFL bonuses from major sportsbooks.